 Annualized Rate

-Annualized rate is a rate of return for a given period that is less than 1 year, but it is computed as if the rate were for a full year.
-It is essentially an estimated rate of annual return that is extrapolated mathematically.
-The annualized rate is calculated by multiplying the change in rate of return in one month by 12 (or one quarter by four) to get the rate for the year.
-Annualized rate of return is computed on a time-weighted basis.
+Annualized rate is a rate of return for a given period that is less than one year, but it is calculated as if the rate were for a full year.
+It is essentially an estimated annual rate of return that is mathematically extrapolated.
+The annualized rate is calculated by multiplying the change in the rate of return in one month by 12 (or one quarter by four) to obtain the rate for the year.
+The annualized return is calculated on a time-weighted basis.

-Annualized rate of return (geometric average) is calculated as follows:
+The annualized (geometric) rate of return is calculated as follows:

 How to Calculate Annualized Rate of Return

-I set up the Prudent Portfolio with $10,000 nearly 65 days ago.
-As of this morning it had an account balance of $11,025, with a total gain of $ 1,025.
+I started the Prudent Portfolio with $10,000 almost 65 days ago.
+As of this morning, it had an account balance of $11,025, with a total gain of $1,025.
 If that were the gain for the year, it would be a 10.25% return for the year.
-But, it's not.
+But it isn't.
 It's the return for 65 days.
-So, how do you annualize that number to get a rate of return for a year?
-That's simple enough.
+So how do you annualize that number to get a return for a year?
+That's easy enough.
 Here's the formula:

 ((1 + Rate of Return) ^ (365/65)) - 1